openbiosd/PrecisionFda-Test-App/README.md

 Parser for ExAC data which describes genetic variants in >60,000 individuals.
-For more information on ExAC read here:http://exac.broadinstitute.org/about Please read the McArthur blog for even more information: https://macarthurlab.org/blog/
+For more information on ExAC read here:http://exac.broadinstitute.org/about Please read the McArthur blog for even more information: https://macarthurlab.org/blog/ Also listen to this presentation by Daniel McArthur about human variation and ExAC https://youtu.be/bM977g4hOz0

 usage: exac_parser.py Chr, ENST, OUT_FILE.vcf